josephcooney/badass/readme.md

 - security: an array of roles with the rights that they have.
 There are 3 built-in 'roles' - 'user' (authenticated users), 'admin' (administrators) and 'anon' (anonymous/unauthenticated users).
 If no security information is provided then administrators can view, add, edit and delete (if the entity allows it) all entities, authenticated users can view reference data, add data, and edit/delete data they created.
 Anonymous users cannot do anything.
 The rights that can be assigned at the entity level are: read, read-all, list, add, edit, edit-all, and delete.
 The difference between read and read-all is that read allows a type of user to view the items they created, whereas read-all allows them to view all entities of that type.
 Edit and edit-all are similar.
 Security is implemented as a combination of row-level security (RLS) policy and attributes on ASPNET controllers.
 An example security setting that would allow anonymous users read {"security":{"anon":["read"]}}
 - apiHooks: "none"|"modify"|"all" - When set to "modify" any API methods that changes or creates new data will generate an API hook.
 When set to "all", all API operations will generate pre and post-execution hooks.
 Defaults to "none", which means no hooks will be generated.
 - apiConstructor: "generate"|"none" - when set to "generate" a constructor is generated for the API controller.
 When set to none no constructur is generated, so a custom constructor can be added to a partial class.
 Defaults to "generate".
+- addMany: true|false - When set to true creates array-based add/insert operations to allow multiple entities to be added via a single call.
+Defaults to false.

 ### Function Level ###
 - applicationtype:[type name] on a function acts as a hint that that type should be returned by the function wrapper